Philosophy-Guided Modelling and Implementation of Adaptation and Control in Complex Systems: Outlook

 \section{Outlook}

-Our implementation of adaptation only refers to the emergence of nexūs or societies, i.e. individuation processes.
-It does not show how these nexūs or societies behave or act in regard to an external environment composed of other nexūs and societies.
+Our implementation of adaptation only refers to the emergence of nex\={u}s or societies.
+It does not show how these nex\={u}s or societies behave or act in regard to an external environment composed of other nex\={u}s and societies.
 This is not only a further question of implementation but also of interpretation.
-We have addressed this in section III by highlighting two concepts: survival and control of subordinate societies.

-First the question arises if only societies survive within a whole computational universe or if also nexūs can survive.
+First the question arises if only societies survive within a whole computational universe or if also nex\={u}s can survive.
 This question can be answered with the topic of storage.
-That is to say, are nexūs simply overwritten and not stored and then dying or are they kept alive by storing them?
-This can be compared in evolutionary computation with the question whether survival is bound to efficiency in the sense that only the best solutions to a problem are surviving or a random mating of societies is capable of reproduction.
-Due to the observed necessity of individuals to be at the same time flexible and specialised in order to survive, it might be useful to design computer models on the basis of a mixture of nexūs and societies as this is already done in some evolutionary computations.
+That is to say, are nex\={u}s simply overwritten and not stored and then dying or are they kept alive by storing them?
+This can be compared in evolutionary computation with the question whether survival is bound to efficiency in the sense that only the best solutions to a problem are surviving or a randomly selected number of societies is allowed to reproduce.
+Due to the observed necessity of individuals to be at the same time flexible and specialised in order to survive, it might be useful to design computer models on the basis of a mixture of nex\={u}s and societies as this is already done in genetic algorithms \cite{Holland.1992} and other evolutionary algorithms \cite{Eiben.2015} avoiding too homogeneous populations.

-This in turn would mean to create so-called structured societies, i.e. societies composed of nexūs and so-called subordinate societies, which are governed and controlled by the overarching structured society.
-This also means to introduce the concept of hierarchy and inside/outside boundaries: which society is from an operative and structural point of view part of another grander structured society and so on?
-Such definition of hierarchy, control, structured societies, and subordinate societies could for example also help to better define Stephen Wolfram's four classifications of cellular automata behaviour: stable, periodic, complex, chaotic \cite{Wolfram_NKS_2002} .
-It thus allows an analysis of pattern creation, also similar to the ones conducted by Stuart A. Kauffman \cite{Kauffman_OUP_1993} and Chris G. Langton \cite{Langton_PhysicaD_1990}.
+This in turn would mean to create in Whitehead’s terms so-called structured societies, i.e. societies composed of nex\={u}s and so-called subordinate societies, which are governed and controlled by the overarching structured society.
+This also means to introduce the concept of hierarchical organisation and reciprocal control: which society is from an operative and structural point of view part of another structured society and so on?
+Which society is controlling which nex\={u}s and societies?
+Such description of hierarchical organisation, control, structured societies, and subordinate societies could, for example, then give a deeper look into complex systems and the intricacy of entities.